Permissions in Portfolio for Jira

 Portfolio for Jira user

 Note that this permission at both the program level and the plan level are independent of each other.
-This means that even if you can edit the 'Mobile expansion' program, you'll still need this permission to view and add the 'Beta' plan to that program.
+This means that even if you can edit the 'Mobile expansion' program, you still need this permission to view and add the 'Beta' plan to that program.

 Portfolio for Jira restricted user

-The following plan permissions are available:
+The following plan permissions are available in Portfolio for Jira.

 By default, all Portfolio for Jira users in your Jira application instance can view and edit a newly created program.
 However, as soon as view permissions (Portfolio for Jira viewer) or edit permissions (Portfolio for Jira user) for that program are assigned to any user, the program then becomes restricted to that specific user.